Guelmim-Oued Noun: Geography

 Guelmim-Oued Noun borders the regions of Souss-Massa to the northeast and Laâyoune-Sakia El Hamra to the south.
 It borders Algeria's Tindouf Province to the east and Mauritania's Tiris Zemmour Region to the southeast.
 Long stretches of virgin beach line its Atlantic coast in the northwest.
 The region is bisected by the usually dry lower course of the Draa River which runs east to west.
-The capital Guelmim and the Noun River (واد نون, Wad Noun) are located in the north and together give the region its name.
+The capital Guelmim and the Noun River (واد نون; ⴰⵙⵉⴼ ⵏ ⵏⵓⵏ) are located in the north and together give the region its name.
 A portion of the Moroccan Wall is located in the southeastern corner of the region: the area to its east is under the control of the Sahrawi Arab Democratic Republic.

 History

 Guelmim-Oued Noun was formed in September 2015 by merging Sidi Ifni Province, formerly part of Souss-Massa-Drâa region, with three provinces from the former Guelmim-Es Semara region.